 9. Gillian Anderson and David Duchovny.
 The X-Files

-Gilllian Anderson and David Duchovny starred in the TV series The X-Files.
+Gillian Anderson and David Duchovny starred in the TV series The X-Files.
 They played FBI colleagues who investigate paranormal events, like alien encounters.

 But off-camera, “there were definitely periods when we hated each other,” Gillian said in 2015, more than a decade after the show ended.
 “Hate is too strong a word.
 We didn’t talk for long periods of time.
 It was intense, and we were both pains in the arse for the other at various times.”

 But after they stopped working together every day, their relationship got much better.
-During the same interview of 2015 Gillian said: “we are closer today than we ever have been.”
+During the same interview of 2015, Gillian said: “We are closer today than we ever have been.”

 The co-stars worked together for: 11 years (1993 – 2002 and 2016 – 2018)